frantjc/valheimw/docs/boiler.md

 docker compose up --detach boiler
 ```

 Next, build and run the Valheim server.
-This will pull a minimal container image with it pre-installed from `boiler` and then run the Palworld server container:
+This will pull a minimal container image with it pre-installed from `boiler` and then run the Valheim server container:

 ```sh
 docker compose up --detach valheim
 ```

-When this command is ran, `docker` will pull the Valheim server container image by making a series of HTTP requests to the `boiler` ran in the previous step.
-To satisfy those HTTP requests, `boiler` will download `steamcmd` and use it to build and cache the various manifests and blobs of the container image.
-As a result, the pull can take some time, especially on the first run when `boiler` has not cached `steamcmd` or the Steam app.
+When this command is ran, `docker` will pull the Valheim server container image by making a series of HTTP requests to the `boiler` instance ran in the previous step.
+To satisfy those HTTP requests, `boiler` will build and cache the various manifests and blobs of the container image.
+As a result, the pull can take some time, especially on the first run when `boiler` has not cached the layers.
 After the pull is complete, the Valheim server will run.